anyabi/smart-investor/README.md

 # Smart Investor

 Smart Investor is a tool designed to generate a stock price list for users and provides buying and selling advice based on the principles of value investing.
+Notice：
+    The investment recommendation algorithm is still being optimized and should only be used for reference.
+    The stock market has risks; invest with caution.

 ## Features